Zabanaa/python-fun/website_scanner/notes.md

 # Steps

-### Create a general.py file that will hold two function
+### Create a general.py file that will hold two functions
 ### The first one will be called create_directory (and will check if that directory exists
 ### before creating it)
 ### The second function will be called create file and it will take a name and a path